 "Visual Literacy and Critical Thinking."
 YouTube, uploaded by Toledo Museum of Art, 18 February 2015, https://www.youtube.com/embed/2jR8zWqyHBY

-Do you have a reference question, but can't make it to the library to talk to a librarian?
+Do you have a reference question and want to talk to a librarian?
 Submit your question here and one of our librarians will get back to you within 24 hours, Monday through Friday.
-During business hours you can give us a call at 415-618-3842 to speak to a librarian.

 If you would like individual research help, you can also use the Ask a Librarian link above to schedule an appointment with a librarian for a research consultation.
-You can meet with a librarian in person, online, or on the phone.
+You can meet with a librarian online or on the phone.

 This service is available to currently enrolled Academy of Art University students and faculty only.